jchauhan/x-teaming/README.md

 **𝕏-Teaming** is a scalable framework that systematically explores how seemingly harmless interactions with LLMs escalate into harmful outcomes.
 It employs collaborative agents for planning, attack optimization, and verification, achieving state-of-the-art multi-turn jailbreak effectiveness and diversity with **success rates up to 99.4%** across representative leading open-weight and closed-source models.
 In particular, **𝕏-Teaming** achieves a **96.2% attack success rate** against the latest Claude 3.7 Sonnet model, which has been considered nearly immune to single-turn attacks.

+## Quickstart

+To test our jailbreaking method with your own prompts, use the provided `demo.ipynb` notebook.
+You will need at least an OpenAI API key to run the Validator.

 ## Setup

 1. Install requirements: